 - Spokes should be J-bend, not straight-pull spokes.

 - The rim must not be damaged or buckled (out of true is OK).

 - Round spokes.
-Avoid bladed spokes (these slow your progress).
+Avoid bladed spokes (these are slower to work with).

 - Nipples must not be corroded and turn freely.

 - Flats of nipple heads must not be worn or rounded off.